usnistgov/steppyngstounes/docs/index.rst

        _ = step.succeeded()

-which replicates the :keyword:`while` construct above, but further ensures that ``totaltime`` is not overshot if it isn't evenly divisible by ``dt``.
+which replicates the :strong:`while` construct above, but further ensures that ``totaltime`` is not overshot if it isn't evenly divisible by ``dt``.

 .. attention::